+107. Similarly, under Election Code Section 1308(g)(3)-(7),
-100. Similarly, under Election Code Section 1308(g)(3)-(7), "[w]hen the county board meets to pre-canvass or canvass absentee ballots and mail-in ballots..., the board shall examine the declaration on the envelope of each ballot not set aside under subsection (d) and shall compare the information thereon with that contained in the 'Registered Absentee and Mail-in Voters File,' the absentee voters' list and/or the 'Military Veterans and Emergency Civilians Absentee Voters File,'

-whichever is applicable.
-If the county board has verified the proof of identification as required under this act and is satisfied that the declaration is sufficient and the information contained in the 'Registered Absentee and Mail-in Voters File,' the absentee voters' list and/or the 'Military Veterans and Emergency Civilians Absentee Voters File' verifies his right to vote, the county board shall provide a list of the names of electors whose absentee ballots or mail-in ballots are to be precanvassed or canvassed."
+"[w]hen the county board meets to pre-canvass or canvass absentee ballots and mail-in ballots . . ., the board shall examine the declaration on the envelope of each ballot not set aside under subsection (d) and shall compare the information thereon with that contained in the 'Registered Absentee and Mail-in Voters File,' the absentee voters' list and/or the 'Military Veterans and Emergency Civilians Absentee Voters File,' whichever is applicable.
+If the county board has verified the proof of identification as required under this act and is satisfied that the declaration is sufficient and the information contained in the 'Registered Absentee and Mail-in Voters File,' the absentee voters' list and/or the 'Military Veterans and Emergency Civilians Absentee Voters File' verifies his right to vote, the county board shall provide a list of the names of electors whose absentee ballots or mail-in ballots are to be precanvassed [sic]or canvassed."
 25 P.S. § 3146.8(g)(3).
-Further, only those ballots "that have been verified under paragraph (3) shall be counted...."
+Further, only those ballots "that have been verified under paragraph (3) shall be counted"

 25 P.S. § 3146.8(g)(4).

-If a ballot is not counted because of a lack of a signature, it is considered "challenged" and subject to the notice and hearing provisions under Section 1308(g)(5)-(7).
+108. If a ballot is not counted because of a lack of a signature, it is considered

+"challenged" and subject to the notice and hearing provisions under Section 1308(g)(5)-(7).

 25 P.S. § 3146.8(g)(5)-(7).

-- 101. The Pennsylvania Election Code authorizes the County Election Boards to set aside and challenge returned absentee or mail-in ballots that do not contain the signatures of voters and for which the County Election Boards did not verify the signature of the electors before the mail-in ballot was separated from the outer envelope. - 102.
-County Elections Boards failure and refusal to set aside and challenge returned absentee or mail-in ballots that do not contain the signatures of voters in the November 3, 2020 General Election has resulted in the arbitrary, disparate, and unequal treatment between those who vote in-person at the polling place versus those who vote by absentee or mail-in ballot.
+109. The Pennsylvania Election Code authorizes the County Election Boards to set aside and challenge returned absentee or mail-in ballots that do not contain the signatures of voters and for which the County Election Boards did not verify the signature of the electors before the mail-in ballot was separated from the outer envelope.

+110. Democratic controlled County Elections Board's failure and refusal to set aside and challenge returned absentee or mail-in ballots that do not contain the signatures of voters in the November 3, 2020 General Election has resulted in the arbitrary, disparate, and unequal treatment between those who vote in-person at the polling place versus those who vote by absentee or mail-in ballot - all designed to favor Biden over Trump.

-103. In addition, the disparate treatment between mail-in and in person voters as to the verification of the voter's identity through signature verification has created an environment in Pennsylvania that encourages ballot fraud or tampering and prevents the Commonwealth and the County Election Boards from ensuring that the results of the November 3, 2020 General Election are free, fair, and transparent.
+111. In addition, the disparate treatment between mail-in and in person voters as to the verification of the voter's identity through signature verification has created an environment in Pennsylvania that encourages ballot fraud or tampering and prevents the Commonwealth and the County Election Boards from ensuring that the results of the November 3, 2020 General Election are free, fair, and transparent.

-104. As a result of the manner in which the County Election Boards were directed to conduct the election including the canvassing of mail-in ballots, the validity of Pennsylvanians' votes have been unconstitutionally diluted through Defendants' arbitrary, disparate, and/or uneven approval of all absentee and mail-in ballots without performing the requisite verification of the voter's signature, resulting in the treatment of by-mail and in-person voters across the state in an unequal fashion in violation of state and federal constitutional standards.
+112. As a result of the manner in which the County Election Boards were directed to conduct the election including the canvassing of mail-in ballots, the validity of Pennsylvanians' votes who favor Trump have been unconstitutionally diluted through Defendants' arbitrary, disparate, and/or uneven approval of all absentee and mail-in ballots without performing the requisite verification of the voter's signature, resulting in the treatment of by-mail and in-person voters across the state in an unequal fashion in violation of state and federal constitutional standards in over to favor Biden.